-The CAPCOA report references 900 MT as a conservative screening threshold for requiring further GHG analysis and mitigation.
+The City of San Diego (City) released an updated memorandum dated August 18, 2010, titled Addressing Greenhouse Gas Emissions from Projects Subject to CEQA.
+As provided in the memorandum, the City is using an annual generation rate of The CAPCOA report references 900 MT as a conservative screening threshold for requiring further GHG analysis and mitigation.
 This emission level is based on the amount of vehicle trips, typical energy and water use, and other factors associated with projects.
-Table 5.7-1, Project Types that Require a GHG Analysis and Mitigation, identifies project types and sizes that are expected to emit approximately 900 MT or more of GHG emissions.
+Table 5.7-12, Project Types that Require a GHG Analysis and Mitigation, identifies project types and sizes that are expected to emit approximately 900 MT or more of GHG emissions.

-Table 5.7-1 PROJECT TYPES THAT REQUIRE A GHG ANALYSIS AND MITIGATION
+Table 5.7-12 PROJECT TYPES THAT REQUIRE A GHG ANALYSIS AND MITIGATION

-Project Type Project Size that Generates Approximately 900 MT of GHG Emissions per Year
+Project Type Project Size that Generates Approximate 900 MT of GHG Emissions per Year

 Single-Family Residential 50 units

 Apartments/Condominiums 70 units

 General Commercial Office Space 35,000 sf

 Retail Space 11,000 sf

 Supermarket/Grocery Space 6,300 sf